hellerve/blog/wip/Lets_Write_Base64_in_Carp.md

 #### Footnotes

 <span id="1">1.</span> This is not strictly true if we assert that ownership is
                        a piece of that puzzle.
-Both of these functions take references and return owned strings, which means that we cannot just stick them together and we will end up with an owned string instead of a reference.
+All of these functions take references and return owned data, which means that we cannot just stick them together and we will end up with an owned datum instead of a reference.
 If we do not care about these semantics, however, the two functions are indeed isomorphic.